Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Processing time and cost

-If obtained at the Seoul embassy: same-day, during your appointment.
+If you get it at the Seoul embassy: same-day, during your appointment.
 Fee: USD 50.
 Korean translation: 1 to 3 business days if outsourced.

 Gotchas